blackflux/robo-config/README.md

 Very useful when previewing the configuration your plugin will generate.

 To ensure this is synchronized you should set up a test.
+See below for details.

 ### Merge Strategies